cg5-/collection-view/readme.md

 Returns an object with a `stop` function that must be called to stop observing;
 if called inside a computation, it will automatically be stopped when the computation is invalidated.
 Like `Mongo.Cursor.observe`, the initial data set will be provided as synchronous added callbacks.
 None of the callbacks are run inside a computation.
-This is intentionally different from Mongo.Cursor.observe, which runs the initial "added" callbacks in a computation, but not any subsequent callbacks.
+This is intentionally different from `Mongo.Cursor.observe`, which runs the initial "added" callbacks in a computation, but not any subsequent callbacks.

 ### view.forEach(Object -> void) -> void